meillee/meillee/README.md

 ###

 <p align="left">Hey there, thanks for dropping by!
-I'm a front-end web developer, all about creating sleek designs and responsive layouts with CSS.
+I'm a front-end web developer, all about creating sleek designs and responsive layouts.
+I love CSS 💖.
 Currently, I'm diving into JavaScript and React to build modern, interactive websites, and leveling up my Git skills to collaborate better with fellow coders.<br><br>Feel free to reach out via email at meillee.dev@gmail.com.
 I'm always down for a chat or to lend a hand! 😊</p>

 ###